jeanrp/CoreWCF-MRE-NetTcpBinding-With-IIS/README.md

 # CoreWCF-MRE-NetTcpBinding-With-IIS
-Core WCF Minimal Reproducible Example With IIS
+Core WCF Minimal Reproducible Example for Issue With IIS